hyperspy/hyperspy/doc/user_guide/eds.rst

    :align:   center
    :width:   500

-The following methods permit to easily enable/disable several X-ray lines functionalities:
+The following methods can be used to enable/disable different functionalities of X-ray lines when fitting:

 * :py:meth:`~.models.edsmodel.EDSModel.free_background`
 * :py:meth:`~.models.edsmodel.EDSModel.fix_background`